 You know the type – got all the latest dive bling and know everything there is to know about everything, even though they can’t actually dive worth toffee but need to let the dive group that know they are superior in every way because they own the most expensive regulator.

 Buying dive gear is analogous to buying a car – when you take them back to basics, all cars do fundamentally the same thing: they go, they stop, they turn around corners and have some switches and gauges to assist you when you’re driving.

-If you want bells, whistles, auto-sport-mode-tiptronic-go-faster-alloy-wheel-sat-nav-cell-phone fancy pants stuff then fine but remember a flash car is not in any meaningful way going to get you to your destination substantially faster than a cheap runabout, neither will it make you a better nor a safer driver.
+If you want bells, whistles, auto-sport-mode-tiptronic-go-faster-alloy-wheel-sat-nav-cell-phone fancy pants stuff then fine, but remember that a flash car is not in any meaningful way going to get you to your destination substantially faster than a cheap runabout, neither will it make you a better nor a safer driver.
 In fact, until you’ve mastered the basics of driving a car, some of that extra gubbins may well compromise your ability to drive in the first place.